listenToRipley/angular/README.md

 spec.ts is used for testing.
 It is not a required file.

+To exclude the creation of testing files, include `--skip-tests` after the component name.

 This should also auto-add your file to the [module](./my-first-app/src/app/app.module.ts), but make sure you verify the registration.

 #### Decorators